barneygale/pathlib-abc/docs/api.rst

    .. method:: readlink()

       (**Abstract method**.)
-Returns the symlink target as a new path object.
+Return the symlink target as a new path object.

    .. method:: read_bytes()

-      Returns the binary contents of the path.
+      Return the binary contents of the path.
 The default implementation calls :meth:`__open_rb__`.

    .. method:: read_text(encoding=None, errors=None, newline=None)

-      Returns the text contents of the path.
+      Return the text contents of the path.
 The default implementation calls :meth:`!__open_r__` if it exists, falling back to :meth:`__open_rb__`.

    .. method:: copy(target, **kwargs)

-      Copies the path to the given target, which should be an instance of :class:`WritablePath`.
+      Copy the path to the given target, which should be an instance of :class:`WritablePath`.
 The default implementation calls
       :meth:`WritablePath._copy_from`, passing along keyword arguments.

    .. method:: copy_into(target_dir, **kwargs)

-      Copies the path *into* the given target directory, which should be an instance of :class:`WritablePath`.
+      Copy the path *into* the given target directory, which should be an instance of :class:`WritablePath`.
 See :meth:`copy`.

    .. method:: glob(pattern, *, recurse_symlinks=True)

-      Yields path objects in the file tree that match the given glob-style pattern.
+      Yield path objects in the file tree that match the given glob-style pattern.
+The default implementation uses :attr:`info` and :meth:`iterdir`.

    .. method:: walk(top_down=True, on_error=None, follow_symlinks=True)

-      Yields a ``(dirpath, dirnames, filenames)`` triplet for each directory in the file tree, like ``os.walk()``.
+      Yield a ``(dirpath, dirnames, filenames)`` triplet for each directory in the file tree, like ``os.walk()``.
+The default implementation uses :attr:`info` and :meth:`iterdir`.

 .. class:: WritablePath